SonyaMoisset/MOOC-AGILE-Software-Product-Management-Specialization/README.md

 ### 26/01/2016
 - Finished Week 3 | Writings Requirements in Course 3 | Client Needs and Software Requirements
 - Finished Week 4 | Quality Requirements in Course 3 | Client Needs and Software Requirements

+### 29/01/2016
+- Finished Week 1 | Introduction to Planning in Course 4 | Agile Planning for Software Products